QUICK ANSWER

 4. Choose the matching formula.

-5. Check whether the answer should be dollars or a percent.
+5. Check whether the answer should be dollars or percent.

-That last check catches more errors than students expect.
+That last check catches a lot of errors.
 Value and income are dollar answers.
 Rate is usually a percent answer.
 If the answer type does not match the question, the setup is probably wrong.

 Ask: value / income / rate